 Here’s some noteworthy features + their benefits:

-- Place, Group, and Department Pages – Get the entire contextual picture of an event or follow a favorite place or group so you never miss out on future events.
+- Place, Group, and Department Pages: Get the entire contextual picture of an event or follow a favorite Place, Group, or Department so you never miss out on future events.